nervosys/AutonomousDrivingCookbook/DistributedRL/README.md

 This tutorial was designed with advanced users and practitioners in mind, hence it assumes the reader has a background in deep learning, and is familiar with the basic concepts of reinforcement learning (reward functions, episodes etc.).
 A helpful introduction to reinforcement learning can be found [here](https://medium.freecodecamp.org/deep-reinforcement-learning-where-to-start-291fb0058c01).

-It is also highly recommended that the reader has familiarity with the AirSim simulation platform.
-This tutorial builds upon certain concepts introduced in our [end-to-end deep learning for autonomous driving](../AirSimE2EDeepLearning/README.md) tutorial.
+It is also highly recommended that the reader has familiarity with the AutonomySim simulation platform.
+This tutorial builds upon certain concepts introduced in our [end-to-end deep learning for autonomous driving](../AutonomySimE2EDeepLearning/README.md) tutorial.
 We therefore recommend going through that tutorial first.

 #### Environment Setup